apache/royale-docs/formatter/formatter-options.md

 - `-help` `[keyword]` `[...]` -- Displays formatter usage instructions.
 - `-ignore-parsing-problems` -- If enabled, parsing errors will be ignored.
 This may result in undesirable effects on formatting.
 Default: `false`
 - `-insert-final-new-line` -- Determines if the file must have at least one final new line.
 Default: `false`
+- `-insert-new-line-else` -- Determines if a new line is inserted before `else` when open braces are on new lines.
+Default: `true`
 - `-insert-space-anonymous-function-keyword` -- Determines if a space should appear between `function` and the opening parenthesis.
 Default: `false`
 - `-insert-space-binary-operators` -- Determines if spaces should appear before and after binary operators, such as `+`, `==`, and `&&`.
 Default: `true`
 - `-insert-space-comma-delimiter` -- Determines if a space should be inserted after a comma when used as a delimter (such as an object and array literals).
 Default: `true`